shadowlack/shadowlack-core-book/site-history.md

 ![Karryasa and Zamfir Grader.](/images/site-history/old_graders.jpg){.align-right} So then comes this thing called the internet.
 For a while Jodie had been joining, running, and maintaining a wide variety of online roleplaying games.
 It took a while, but then kind of hit her: *Gee, I wonder what a Pendragon game would be like?* So July of 2002 swings around.
 Jodie, with sign off and permission of *The Comic*'s co-creators, begins construction of the game.
 For the longest time they were leery of putting things online, but it all worked out somehow.

 Ever since then, Ramath-lehi has been growing and developing as it continues to be shaped by its players.

+### Name change

+In October 2009, Ramath-lehi underwent a name change and became Shadowlack.
+The change came about due to the fact that Ramath-lehi is difficult to pronounce (and *remember* if you’re a newcomer).
+The planet remains named Ramath-lehi.
+Shadowlack is the name of the much bigger picture – the galaxy

 ## Past incarnations